vserova/book/pages/ch_cgi.md

 **const string& GetRandomProperty(const string& key) const**

-Gets value of any http header that is passed to the CGI program using environment variables of the form <span class="nctnt ncbi-var">"$HTTP\_\<key\>"</span>.
+Gets value of any http header that is passed to the CGI program using environment variables of the form `"$HTTP_<key>"`.
 In general, these are special purpose http headers not included in the list above.

 **Uint2 GetServerPort(void) const**